 Jalyss Zapfletts – Program director and Lead Conductor

-Jalyss first encountered Conductive Education and discovered her love for working with children with disabilities when her youngest brother, who has cerebral palsy, began attending Conductive Education classes.
+Jalyss first encountered Conductive Education and discovered her love for working with children with disabilities when her youngest brother, who has cerebral palsy, began attending Conductive Education sessions.
 After volunteering as a class assistant she decided, at 12 years old, that she wanted to become a conductive therapist.
 For the next several summers she volunteered during the summer at CE camps in Canada and began working at a local CE center.
 Jalyss then trained in Birmingham, England, at the National Institute for Conductive Education to complete her degree in Conductive Education.
 She has experience working with young children, youth, and adults with a wide variety of motor conditions.
 She began working with CFCE as Lead Conductor in June 2017 and became Program Director in mid-2018.

 Jalyss has loved living in Colorado for the past 2 years and enjoys spending time outdoors with her husband and son on the weekends.